Frequently asked questions

-It’s the joint work between Falkirk Council and Clackmannanshire Council to explore options for how some services could be delivered together.
-The aim is to make services more efficient, resilient and financially sustainable, and to secure improved outcomes, by reducing duplication and sharing expertise whilst also, where we can, improving service delivery.
+It is joint work between Clackmannanshire, Falkirk and Stirling Councils to explore options for how some services might be delivered together.
+The aim is to make services more efficient, resilient and financially sustainable, protect services, share expertise and make the best use of public resources.

-Like all councils, Falkirk and Clackmannanshire have financial challenges and are working to improve their financial sustainability.
+Like all Councils, Clackmannanshire, Falkirk and Stirling have financial challenges and are working to improve their financial sustainability.
 Joint working with other partners can help protect jobs by saving money behind the scenes rather than impacting services at the front line.

 What is Tranche 1 and what does it include?